mansour-ahmed/mansour.blog/static/content/posts/gridsome-tutorial/gridsome-tutorial.md

 </template>
 ```

 Note that the class `layout` has been changed since Vuetify has its own class with the same name.
 To avoid any conflicts the layout css in the component has been renamed to `custom-layout`.
-Don't also forget to add the `width: 100%` bit
+Don't also forget to add the `width: 100%` bit.

 ```css
 .custom-layout {